Strategic Water Reserve

 Introduction

-- To comply with interstate river compacts and court decrees; and
+- To comply with interstate river compacts and court decrees;

 The Interstate Stream Commission may acquire water or water rights for the Reserve by purchase, lease, or donation from willing offerors.
 The Commission may also construct and operate infrastructure to deliver water where it is needed for these purposes.